razortrax/compliance-app/README.md

 - ❌ **No redistribution**: Cannot be shared or republished
 - 📄 **License**: See [LICENSE](./LICENSE) file for complete terms

-For commercial licensing inquiries: [your-email@domain.com]
+For commercial licensing inquiries: patrick@traxsys.ai

 ## 🚀 Latest Features